 Net change in fund balances - total governmental funds \$ 6,108,630 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount of capital assets recorded in the current period.
+This is the amount of capital assets recorded in the 2,000,945 current period.
 2,090,865 Depreciation expense on capital assets is reported in the statement of activities but does not require the use of current financial resources.
 Therefore, depreciation expense is not reported as expenditures in the governmental funds.
-(5,465,762) Current year principal payments of long-term liabilities are shown as expenditures in the fund financial statements, but shown as reductions in long-term liabilities in the government-wide financial statements as follows: General and certificates of obligation bonds Notes payable Capital leases 19,689,897 531,479 396,532 20,617,908 The issuance of long-term debt, such as bonds and capital leases, are shown as "Other Sources" and "Other Uses" in the governmental funds, but are shown on the statement of net assets with related costs amortized over the life of the bonds.
-Differences consist of the following: Issuance of general obligation bonds Certificate of obligations bonds Capital lease Bond premium Deferred loss on refunding Amortization of deferred loss Amortization of bond premium/discount $(16,934,701) \\ (4,580,316) \\ (1,250,000) \\ (2,034,010) \\ 815,814 \\ (101,089) \\ 227,897 \\ (101,010) \\$ (23,856,405) Current year pension expenditures are reported on the fiscal year basis on the governmental statement of revenues, expenditures and changes in fund balance and as actuarially determined in the government-wide statement of activities.
+(5,465,762) Current year principal payments of long-term liabilities are shown as expenditures in the fund financial statements, but shown as reductions in long-term liabilities in the government-wide financial statements as follows: General and certificates of obligation bonds 19,689,897 Notes payable 531,479 Capital leases 396,532 20,617,908 The issuance of long-term debt, such as bonds and capital leases, are shown as "Other Sources" and "Other Uses" in the governmental funds, but are shown on the statement of net assets with related costs amortized over the life of the bonds.
+Differences consist of the following: Issuance of general obligation bonds (16,934,701) Certificate of obligations bonds (4,580,316) Capital lease (1,250,000) Bond premium (2,034,010) Deferred loss on refunding 815,814 Amortization of deferred loss (101,089) Amortization of bond premium/discount 227,897 (23,856,405) Current year pension expenditures are reported on the fiscal year basis on the governmental statement of revenues, expenditures and changes in fund balance and as actuarially determined in the government-wide statement of activities.
 These differences are reflected in deferred outflows of resources and deferred inflow of resources balances.
-413,616 Current year change in long-term liability for compensated absences and OPEB liability do not require the use of current financial resources; therefore, are not reported as expenditures in governmental funds.
-(65,507) Current year changes in accrued interest payable do not require the use of current financial resources; therefore, are not reported as expenditures in governmental funds.
+413,616 Current year change in long-term liability for compensated absences and OPEB liability do not require the use of current financial resources; therefore, are not reported as (57.700) expenditures in governmental funds.
+(65,508) Current year changes in accrued interest payable do not require the use of current financial resources; therefore, are not reported as expenditures in governmental funds.
 36,035 Certain revenues in the government-wide statement of activities that do not provide current financial resources are not reported as revenue in the governmental funds.
 This is the net change in these revenues for the year.
-(595,000) Change in net position of governmental activities \$ (715,6) 39 See Notes to Financial Statements 16
+79,391 This is the net change in these revenues for the year.
+17,371 Change in net position of governmental activities \$ (41,2)

-Statement of Net Position
+Statement of Net Position Proprietary Funds September 30, 2015

-Proprietary Funds